JimmyClinton/modeling-systems-governed-by-pdes-in-simulink/README.md

 model and iterating on other parameters in the system outside of the plant.
 This feature can be utilized by commenting out “heat_sink_defs” in the “top_script” and replacing it with “heat_sink_defs_DEBUG”.

+# Release 2.0: Model Order Reduction

+This example using a finite element formulation of the heat equation on the heat sink is quite computationally intensive, requiring matrix equations of size 18,559 x 18,559.
+This method therefore naturally presents an opportunity to apply a model order reduction technique in order to reduce the resources needed to simulate.
+An option to choose between the full-order finite element model or a reduced-order version of the FE model was added in the "Choose fidelity" block in the CPU + Heat Sink subsystem.
+The user now has an option to choose the size of the reduced model such that the the execution time of running "top_script" goes from the order of one day down to the order of one minute.
+The directory "MOR_tests" contains a test script that examines the relative error of reduced order models as a function of reduced order as well as other model order reduction parameters.
+The model order reduction parameters appear when "Reduced Order Model" is chosen from the drop down menu in the "Choose fidelity" block in the plant subsytem.
+The first parameter chosen by the user is a frequency range range of interest for the modes to be retained after modal truncation.
+Choosing this range requires prior knowledge about the system of interest from the user.
+The remaining two parameters are the number of modes retained, corresponding to the size of the reduced system.

 Contents: